 Nature has given us a precise blue print of cat nutrition.
 Biologists know exactly what each species of wild cat is most adapted to be eating, and modern nutritional analysis can provide a complete breakdown of these foods.
 DNA research enables us to find the wild equivalent of our domestic cat and provides us with the fact that the domestic cat remains genetically unaltered from its ancestor.
 We also know from evolutionary studies that each species specializes in a niche of life to assure continuation in the fiercely competitive game for survival.
 Together, this knowledge forms a very precise answer to perfect nutrition for domestic cats: mice.
 Innovation comes to play when attempting to recreate the mouse nutritionally with foods commonly used in modern human culture.

 Cats are True Carnivores.
 They meet their nutritional needs entirely by consuming other animals.
 The ideal diet for our domestic cats would resemble that of wild living cats.
-A variety of small prey animals, especially rodents, would meet all their nutritional needs perfectly.
+A variety of small prey animals, especially rodents, would meet all their nutritional needs perfectly, support dental health, regular bowel movements and, probably, help to prevent the many nutritional diseases that plaque companion cats today.
 Understandably, the modern cat owner is rather turned off by the idea of serving their feline companions four or five mice each every day, which is why I made it my motto to “reinvent the mouse” for ultimate feline nutrition.
 The resulting raw meat diet offers a practical and satisfactory alternative to the cat’s natural diet of prey.

 FAQs about Natascha Wille Feline Nutrition